1968 Penny Value: How Much Is a 1968 Lincoln Penny Worth?

-In the middle of the XX century, there was no quiet, hustle-less place.
+In the middle of the XX century, no place was serene and quiet in the world.
 The United States, for example, had to deal with different international disputes like the Vietnam War, the civil rights movement, and the space race, all of which can be considered determining and even fatal to some degree.

-1968 was a significant year in numismatics, too, for the US Mint finally restored mint marks, which had been temporarily removed from 1965 to 1967 in an attempt to deter hoarding.
+1968 was a significant year in numismatics, too, for the US Mint finally restored mint marks, which had been temporarily removed from 1965 to 1967 as a response meant to deter hoarding once and for all.
 The Lincoln cent was a vital component of daily transactions, with millions of coins produced across three different mint facilities during that year.

 The Main Characteristics of the 1968 Penny